The optical architecture of a heterogenous quantum network deployed in production facilities: The Madrid quantum-optical infrastructure

 \subsection{Quantum and classical coexistence and connectivity}

-This section details the deployments that enable quantum connectivity in each of the links.
-Note that it will be these QKD links that will enable the provision of the SDN-like end-to-end service that will be explained in the following section~\ref{sub:oam}.
+This section details the techniques used to enable the quantum and classical coexistence in real-world deployments.
+In particular, power management, judicious use of CV-QKD systems, the O-band and DWDM band allocation was used to ensure that the quantum channels remains unaffected.
+In addition, some of the links implemented a bidirectional scheme to dedicate a single fibre for the quantum channels.

-This network connectivity is fundamental in QKD since, together with the quantum resources allocated in the optical network, the cryptographic key material has to be securely managed and transported.
+This network connectivity is fundamental to QKD since, together with the quantum resources allocated in the optical network, the cryptographic key material has to be securely managed and transported.
 Thus, there are different components that must co-operate for delivering a quantum-enabled service.
-However, this co-operation must happen in the trusted scenario required to allow for information-theoretically security.
-Secure design principles such as economy of mechanism or access control techniques, as L2/L3 slicing, helped to achieve this.
+Secure design principles such as economy of mechanism ---keeping the design simple to improve security--- or access control techniques, as network slicing, helped to achieve a trusted scenario.

 For achieving the quantum and optical integration, both quantum and classical channels were allocated in the DWDM grid using the most suitable equipment in each case as stated so far.
-However, in MadQCI several coexistence schemes were tested, both for quantum-classical and quantum-quantum coexistence.
-Fig.~\ref{fig:coexistence} shows the main coexistence schemes implemented in MadQCI.
+However, in the network several coexistence schemes were tested, both for quantum-classical and quantum-quantum coexistence.
+Fig.~\ref{fig:coexistence} shows the main coexistence schemes implemented.

 In the RM domain, the legacy production equipment could be used for aggregation and routing of signals to the terminal equipment.
-Depending on the case, it was necessary to install ad hoc equipment for the final stages---e.g., a demultiplexer for splitting two quantum coexisting channels---.
+As needed, it was necessary to install ad hoc equipment for the final stages---e.g., a demultiplexer for splitting two quantum coexisting channels.
 In addition, some QKD systems operated at 1310~nm instead of the 1550~nm window.
-Regarding the active components, any classical signal reconditioning was performed after the signal aggregation, e.g., placing the amplifiers near the transceivers.
-RM operates an IP-based network and the IT systems that supported the use cases were provided with connectivity by the RM network.
+Regarding the active components, any classical signal amplification was performed after the signal aggregation, e.g., placing the amplifiers near the transceivers.